dpiponi/Stellarator/README.md

 | River Patrol           | Use -b 3f.
 Seems to play fine.                                           |
 | River Raid             | Seems to play fine.                                                      |
 | Sea Hawk               | Seems to play fine.                                                      |
+| Secret Quest           | Use -b f6sc.
+Seems to play fine.
 | Space Canyon           | Has an illegal opcode.
 It's clearly there in disassembly :-(             |
 | Star Fox               | Plays fine (if you can call it "play").
 Unsteady opening screen.         |
 | Star Master            | ??
 Lack of aliens to shoot is in Stella too.
 Half crosshair missing.     |